 - 2 teaspoons active dry yeast

 - 1/2 cup warm water

 - 1 cup whole wheat flour

-- ½ cup full milk at room temperature
+- 1/2 cup full milk at room temperature, or slightly warmed

 - In a large bowl add yeast, warm water and sugar.
 Let rest until frothy and bubbly, approx. 5-10 minutes.

-- Add whole wheat flour, 1½cups all-purpose flour (reserve the other ½ cup and add flour if needed once you get to the kneading step) milk, ¼ cup of the honey, butter, salt and walnuts.
+- Add whole wheat flour, 1 1/2 cups all-purpose flour (reserve the other 1/2 cup and add flour if needed once you get to the kneading stage), add milk, honey, butter, salt and chopped walnuts.
 Using a wooden spoon mix dough until ragged.
-Turn out onto a work surface and knead dough until smooth and elastic, approx. 10 minutes (this is where you add extra flour if the dough is too sticky (you can also use your mixer, using the dough hook to knead the dough).
+Turn out onto a work surface and knead dough until smooth and elastic, approx. 10 minutes (this is where you can add extra flour if the dough is too sticky, careful not to add too much flour.
+You can also use your stand mixer, using the dough hook to knead the dough).

 - Place dough into a greased large bowl and cover with plastic wrap.
 Let sit in a warm place until doubled in size, approx. 1-2 hours.